eevee/eev.ee/content/2016-07-31-python-faq-why-should-i-use-python-3.markdown

 `typing` offers a standard way to declare _type hints_ — the expected types of arguments and return values.
 Type hints are given using the function annotation syntax.

 Python itself doesn't do anything with the annotations, though they're accessible and inspectable at runtime.
-An external tool like [mypy](http://mypy-lang.org/) can perform static type checking ahead of time, using these standard types.
+An external tool like [mypy](http://mypy-lang.org/) can perform static type checking ahead of time, using these standard types.  mypy is an existing project that predates `typing` (and works with Python 2), but the previous syntax relied on magic comments; `typing` formalizes the constructs and puts them in the standard library.

+I haven't actually used either the type hints or mypy myself, so I can't comment on how helpful or intrusive they are.
+Give them a shot if they sound useful to you.

 Refs: [docs](https://docs.python.org/3/library/typing.html); [Python 3.5 release notes](https://docs.python.org/3/whatsnew/3.5.html#whatsnew-pep-484); [PEP 484](https://www.python.org/dev/peps/pep-0484)